People often have different ideas about things. What’s important is that you talk it over and reach an agreement.

-With answers to these and other questions in the open with your spouse or partner, you’re on your way to aligning your financial needs and goals with a viable investment strategy.
-Once you’ve talked through your goals and intentions for the future, you’ll be more prepared to direct your attention to other investment considerations like risk and your time horizon.
+With answers to these and other questions out in the open, you’re on your way to aligning your financial needs and goals with a viable investment strategy.
+You’ll be more prepared to direct your attention to other investment considerations like risk and your time horizon.

 Factor in risk

 Risk tolerance, the amount of volatility in your portfolio’s value that you’re comfortable with, plays a part in every investment strategy.

 Is one of you cautious and careful, perhaps more inclined to favor conservative investments?
 Maybe you’re a bold and brazen risk-taker who’d prefer a more aggressive approach?
 Or are you somewhere in between?
 Finding the right risk level for your circumstances is a very important component in the planning process.

 Time is also of the essence for investors.

 The number of years you have to let your portfolio work in the markets — also known as your investment horizon — will help you or your investment professional choose investments appropriate for your needs and circumstances.